IITamas/ferment/2025_10_27-pear_ginger_bug_cider.md

 ### Fermentation

+- 2025/10/28 9PM - A little bubbling, a little vomit smell, added another half a lemon to it, and stirred it vigorosly, hopefully the smell will disapate after some time

 ## Notes

 - Always have a plan for the fruit pulp and rest of the discards (I made pear butter from the pulp, which was great!)